Domoconnor/orange-corpus/final.md

 - Transmit that data back to a hub

 We looked into how sound works and discovered that we would need to capture a sound wave and subtract the minimum from the maximum to get an overall amplitude of the wave.
-We could then use this data to calculate other things such as decibels but initialy recording the sound wave was crucial.
+We could then use this data to calculate other things such as decibels but initially recording the sound wave was crucial.
 We planned to use a microphone and microcontroller board to select some points on a sound wave and perform the calculation.

-*The Microphone Amplifying Circuit*
+**The Microphone Amplifying Circuit**

 After talking to the client the important part of the diagram would remain constant throughout the process, which was the amplifying circuit.
 For a microphone to be able to produce a voltage signal able to be processed for data it must be amplified, we know for certain we are measuring noise levels in this project and so this is a crucial step.